lockieluke/Zinc/README.md

 # Zinc - A browser that focuses on performance and privacy

 Zinc is a browser that focuses on performance and privacy while keeping itself running with low resource usage.
 The browser is written in TypeScript and it is based on Chromium and Electron framework(not to be scared). _Depending on Electron doesn't mean its performance is bad._

 #### Different use case of languages in Zinc

-`TypeScript` The language used the most in this browser which is used to make functions and the browser works properly. *
+`TypeScript` The language used the most in this browser which is used to make functions and the browser works properly.

+~~`JavaScript` We have fully transitioned away from JavaScript~~

 `SCSS` SCSS is used to easily styling the UI of this browser.